beyzaydogan/Frequent-Words-in-Tweets/README.md

  You can find a list of stopwords here:

- https://www.link-assistant.com/seo-stop-words.htmlYou should not count these words.
+ https://www.link-assistant.com/seo-stop-words.html You should not count these words.

  Definition of a word: